Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Auto Scaling**

-Question 57

-_You would like to set up a **loosely coupled architecture**.
+_Q57: You would like to set up a loosely coupled architecture.
 Which service would allow you to send and receive messages and store them if they are not consumed immediately?_

 **AWS SQS**

+> SQS is a message queuing service that allows you to build loosely coupled systems

 Question 58